 - Poverty Reduction and Sustainable Development = Spanish 490R The poorest are the ones hardest hit with environmental issues as they often depend directly on natural resources for their daily needs and livelihoods.
 Far from being anti-development, environmental policies aimed towards achieving sustainable development can actually be used to protect the health and livelihoods of poor people, and increase their political and economic power.

 - Latin America History of Ideas = Spanish 490R General Objective: To provide the student with a general and critical overview of central identity problems in the Latin American history of ideas.
 Specific Objective: To provide a relevant didactic link between personal experiences in Chilean society and the theoretical content of the central identity problems.

 - Globalization of Art and its Marketing = Spanish 490R

-- Meet with Bro.
-Hunsaker to make sure course work in Chile will move you toward graduation
+- When invited, meet with Bro.
+Shiley to make sure course work in Chile will move you toward graduation.

 - Bro.
-Hunsaker will inform you whether or not you have been accepted to the program through e-mail by May 20, 2013.
-He will then advise the BYU-Idaho Accounting Department, which will charge your account for the full amount of the program fee, $4,750.
+Shiley will inform you whether or not you have been accepted to the program through e-mail.

 Additional student Commitment form for students under 18 or financially dependent upon parents or guardians.